threefoldfoundation/www_threefold_io/content/home/index.md

 #### <span class="blue">LIVE AND OPERATIONAL</span>

-## **The ThreeFold Grid**
+## **Proven by a global community**

-ThreeFold enables a true alternative to power-hungry, centralized data centers.
-The ThreeFold Grid<br/>is a global network of Cloud capacity connected and owned by people, not big tech.
+With ThreeFold, individuals, organizations, communities, countries, and network states deploy their own<br>sovereign infrastructure.
+The ThreeFold Grid has been live and operational since 2017.

 **Version 3.14 is live on Mainnet**